 - 1. Recoil Start Easy Pull Recoil Start to start the engine without the electric start. - 2.
 Air Cleaner A removable, cleanable, oiled, element that cleans the air going into the engine. - 3.
 Choke Lever Restricts the airflow into the carburetor to assist in starting the engine. - 4.
 Fuel Valve On/Off valve that allows gasoline to the fuel switch. - 5.
 Fuel Tank All metal 4 Gallon gasoline fuel tank. - 6.
 Power Panel Contains the start switch, plugs, meters, and circuit breakers. - 7.
-Handles Longest handles of any DuroMax Model allow easy movement across any surface. - 8.
+Handles Allow easy movement across any surface. - 8.
 Battery 12V DC Battery that powers the Electric Start System. - 9.
 Oil Fill and Dipstick Use to add or check the oil. - 10.
 Propane Inlet Provides a regulated LPG Fuel supply to the engine.
 (Intended for use with an LPG Source of 11 in.
 H2O or more.) - 11.
-Engine Switch 3 Position Switch to "Start", "Run", or turn "Off" the generator. - 12.
-Low Oil Alert Will light only if the generator shuts down due to low oil.
+Low Oil Alert Will light only if the generator shuts down due to low oil. - 12.
+Voltmeter Displays current voltage available.